Our commission structure

 If the property meets the qualifying tests during the relevant period the following tax advantages may be available:

-Losses can be set against total taxable income and are not restricted to the rental business.
+- Losses can be set against total taxable income and are not restricted to the rental business.
 As legislation is under discussion this may change to: losses can only be set against profits on the qualifying property.

-Capital allowances in respect of qualifying expenditure can be claimed on integral features, furniture, furnishings and the like in the property.
+- Capital allowances in respect of qualifying expenditure can be claimed on integral features, furniture, furnishings and the like in the property.

-Inclusion of income as relevant UK earnings when calculating maximum pension contributions.
+- The inclusion of income as relevant UK earnings when calculating maximum pension contributions.